KyleAsaff/RailsMicroblog/README.md

 This is a fully functioning and completed Ruby on Rails Microblog based off Michael Heartl's Ruby on Rails Book.

 # Features
-- Fully functioning account with email confirmations
+- Fully functioning account with email confirmations.
-- Ability to follow/unfollow users
+- Ability to follow/unfollow users.
-- Ability to micropost with text and images
+- Ability to micropost with text and images.
-- Functioning news feed
+- Functioning news feed.